 This often turns into “chasing the loss.”
 This is a common behavior among people with a gambling addiction.
 It refers to the tendency to continue gambling in an attempt to recoup losses.
 This behavior can lead to an endless cycle of losing and trying to win back lost money, causing the individual to spend more and more money in the long-term.

-Decide if Gambling is Worth the Stress
+Decide if Gambling is Worth it

 Ultimately, the decision to quit gambling comes down to whether or not it is worth the cost.
 Many individuals who struggle with gambling say it’s not just about the money, it’s about the impact on one’s mental health and relationships.